bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 **Note:**

 -   Your algorithm should use only constant extra space.
--   You may **not** modify the values in the list's nodes, only nodes itself may be changed.
+-   You may **not** modify the values in the list’s nodes, only nodes itself may be changed.

 ### Solution: